 Do not emphasize any ties you may have to the United States or to family members in the United States.
 Your visa application is stronger and better if at least part of your financial support comes from your home country, even if most of it comes from the U.S.

 Do not speak of working in the United States unless employment is authorized on your Form I-20.
 Though limited work permission is possible for students in F-1 status (but not for dependents in F-2 status), employment is not guaranteed and cannot be used as part of your financial support for visa purposes.

 Read your Form I-20.
 Some of the rules you must obey are printed on this document.
 Be aware of these rules – especially the requirement that you study full-time.
 Look at the date entered in item #5 for reporting to the school.
 You must apply for the visa in time to reach the school no later than that date.
 You may visit the consulate to obtain the visa up to 90 days prior to that date, and can enter the U.S. no more than 30 days prior to that date.

 Your spouse and children may apply for visas with you or they may apply to join you after you come to the U.S., but only if dependents are mentioned in item #7c of your Form I-20.

-If your visa is denied, write an email with complete details of everything that was said at your interview.
-Tell us the name of the consular officer and send a copy of any written document you may have received.
-Students who believe they were rejected unfairly are encourged to schedule a second interview and will in most cases be given a different consular officer.
+If your visa is denied, send an email to email@example.com with complete details of everything that was said at your interview.
+Include the name of the consular officer and send a copy of any written document you may have received.
+Students who believe they were rejected unfairly are encouraged to schedule a second interview and will in most cases be given a different consular officer.